emonty/pyos/docs/images.md

 There are two main types of images: **public** and **private**.
 Public images are those supplied by your cloud provider, and are available to everyone.
 Private images are those that you create in your own account by creating snapshots of your compute resources; these are only available to your account, or to any account with which you explicitly share them.

-## Using Images in pyrax
+## Using Images in pyos
-Once you have authenticated, you can reference the Images service via `pyrax.images`.
+Once you have authenticated, you can reference the Images service via `pyos.images`.
 To make your coding easier, include the following line at the beginning of your code:

-    imgs = pyrax.images
+    imgs = pyos.images

 Then you can simply use the alias `imgs` to reference the service.
 All of the code samples in this document assume that `imgs` has been defined this way.